 Digital marketing has become a catch-all phrase for a wide variety of marketing and even sales activities.
-We thought it would make sense to define what we mean by digital marketing in the senior living space.
+We thought it would make sense to define what we mean by digital marketing for senior living.

 The word “digital” is key.

 Synonyms of digital marketing include online marketing or Internet marketing.
 Essentially, digital marketing is all the marketing stuff you do that isn’t tangible (in the physical sense).
-Think emails, blogs, social media posts, pay-per-click advertising, social media, texts, and—of course—websites.
+Think emails, blogs, social media, pay-per-click advertising, and—of course—websites.
 You get the idea.
 All of those things happen in cyberspace, as opposed to some of the more traditional marketing efforts senior living communities are used to doing, like giving tours or hosting events or sending direct mailers.

-Digital marketing vs. inbound marketing – what’s the difference?
+Digital marketing for senior living vs. inbound marketing – what’s the difference?